tobykurien/Xtendroid/README.md

 var Date tomorrow = 24.hours.fromNow
 var Date futureDate = now + 48.days + 20.hours + 2.seconds
 if (futureDate - now < 24.hours) {
-    confirm("Less than a day to go!
+    // show an AlertDialog with OK/Cancel buttons confirm("Less than a day to go!
 Do it now?") [
-        // user wants to do it now
+        // user wants to do it now (clicked Ok) doIt()
-        doIt()
     ]
 }
 ```

-> Note: using all of the above makes writing unit tests and instrumentation tests very easy, and fun!
+> Note: you can easily create your own [extension methods][] for your project.

 Documentation
 -------------

 Xtendroid removes boilerplate code from things like activities and fragments,
 background processing, shared preferences, adapters (and ViewHolder pattern),
-database handling, JSON handling, Parcelables, Bundle arguments, and more.
+database handling, JSON handling, Parcelables, Bundle arguments, and more!

 View the full reference documentation for Xtendroid [here][doc].